petrelharp/pyslim_paper/code/simple_virus_example/README.md

 - `OUTPUT_HOST_IDS` and `TRANSMISSION_DAYS` are lists of the same length that say to whom and when to transmit individuals.

-0. When initializing a seed simulation, saves the current tick to `FOUNDING_TIME`.
+0. When initializing a seed simulation, saves the current tick to the dictionary in `FOUNDING_TIME`.

 1. When loading from a file,

-    * saves the `FOUNDING_TIME` to metadata so it will passed on;
+    * copies the `FOUNDING_TIME` dictionary to metadata so it will passed on;

 2. When transmitting,